odoo/documentation/ecommerce/maximizing_revenue/upselling.rst

 ====================================================
-How to sell pricier product alternatives (upselling)
+How to sell pricier alternative products (upselling)
 ====================================================

 In order to maximize your revenue, suggesting pricier alternative products is